-Today was day 2 for walking for Aldo.
-I started to do it for myself as well, why not, especially since I have been finding alot of surprising material about how effective walking is not only for weight loss, but for deep fat, visceral fat which is the most dangerous kind and surrounds the internal organs.
+I have been finding a lot of surprising material about how effective walking is not only for weight loss but for deep fat, visceral fat which is the most dangerous kind and surrounds the internal organs.

 Liz Neporent is a diet and fitness expert and author of 12 fitness bestsellers.
 She regularly appears on national TV programs and is the president of Wellness 360, a New-York based wellness provider.
 You can also follow her on Twitter @lizzyfit.

-She compiled a list of studies which point this little known fact out.
-Here are several:
+She compiled a list of studies that point this little-known fact out.

 A study published in the Journal of the American Medical Association found that brisk walking is very effective for reducing deep abdominal fat, the most dangerous kind of fat.

 And a University of Colorado study found that if people could commit to walking 2,000 steps a day more than they do now — the equivalent of about one additional mile or about 15 minutes worth of movement — they may not necessarily lose weight but would probably stop gaining.

 The typical adult gains 1 to 3 pounds a year, which means they’re eating, on average, an excess of 10 to 30 calories a day.
 The 100 calories per day burned off from walking 2,000 steps would more than compensate for this excess.

 So, just a mile a day will prevent you from gaining, that is only 15 minutes out of your day.
 And if you do 2 miles a day, that is going to enable you to start taking off weight, and as we see above, brisk walking is effective for reducing deep abdominal fat.